 - Liability for injury on the business premises

 These are, of course, only some examples of issues that may lead to business disputes and lawsuits.
 Each type of case will have unique issues of law and options for resolution both in or out of the courtroom.

 Alternative Legal Dispute Resolution in Tyler, TX

 Resolving Business Disputes Outside of Court

 There are a variety of methods to resolve business disputes that allow owners or other stakeholders to avoid litigation.
 The two most common forms of alternative dispute resolution (ADR) are arbitration and mediation.
-The Law Offices of Birdsong & Armstrong have served countless business owners in the Tyler area to resolve business disputes through alternative dispute resolution, as well as representing business clients in court.
+The Law Office of Lindsey Birdsong has served countless business owners in the Tyler area to resolve business disputes through alternative dispute resolution, as well as representing business clients in court.

 Negotiation, Mediation, and Arbitration